dustymeyers/servo-playground/README.md

 # servo-playground
-Sandbox for playing with Servo Motors on Pi
+Sandbox for playing with Servo Motors through Raspberry Pi